Gyeonghuigung Palace : King’s Royal Villa

-Construction began in 1617 during the 9th ruling year of King Gwanghaegun of Joseon.
-He reigned from 1608 to 1623.
-At completion, it was known as Gyeongdeokgung.
-In 1760, it was finally renamed to Gyeonghuigung.
+Construction began in 1617 during the 9th ruling year of King Gwanghaegun of Joseon, who reigned from 1608 to 1623.

 A small bridge known as Geumcheongyo can be found crossing the Geumcheon stream near the front entrance of the Seoul Museum Of History.